-Option Default value Requirement impact kamailio→lb→pkg_mem 16 This setting affects the amount of RAM the system will use.
+Option Default value Requirement impact kamailio-lb-pkg_mem 16 This setting affects the amount of RAM the system will use.
 Each kamailio-lb worker will have this amount of RAM reserved.
 Lowering this setting up to 8 will help to release some memory depending on the number of kamailio-lb workers running.
 This can be a dangerous setting as the lb process could run out of memory.
 Use with caution. kamailio→lb→shm_mem 1/16 Total The installer will set this value to 1/16 of the total system RAM.
 This System RAM setting does not change even if the system RAM does so it's up to the administrator to tune it.
 It has been calculated that 1024 (1GB) is a good value for 50K subscriber environment.
 For a test environment, setting the value to 64 should be enough.
 "Out of memory" messages in the kamailio log can indicate that this value needs to be raised. kamailio→lb→tcp_children 8 Number of TCP workers kamailio-lb will spawn per listening socket.
-The value should be fine for a mixed UDP-TCP 50K subscriber system.
+The , - value should be fine for a mixed UDP-TCP 50K subscriber system.
 Lowering this setting can free some RAM as the number of kamailio processes would decrease.
 For a test system or a pure UDP subscriber system 2 is a good value.
-1 or 2 TCP workers are always needed. $kamailio \rightarrow lb \rightarrow tls \rightarrow enable$ yes Enable or not TLS signaling on the system.
-Setting this value to "no" will prevent kamailio to spawn TLS listening workers and free some RAM. kamailio→lb→udp_children 8 See kamailio→lb→tcp_children explanation kamailioproxychildren 8 See kamailio lb tcp_children explanation.
-In this case the proxy only listens udp so these children should be enough to handle all the traffic.
+1 or 2 TCP workers are always needed. kamailio→lb→tls→enable yes Enable or not TLS signaling on the system.
+Setting this value to "no" will prevent kamailio to spawn TLS listening workers and free some RAM. kamailio→lb→udp_children 8 See kamailio → lb → tcp_children explanation kamailio-proxy-children 8 See kamailio \rightarrow lb \rightarrow tcp_children explanation.
+In this case the proxy only , , listens udp so these children should be enough to handle all the traffic.
 It could be set to 2 for test systems to lower the requirements. kamailio→proxy→expires Set the default and the max and min registration interval.
-The lower it is . , - . more REGISTER requests will be handled by the lb and the proxy.
-It can impact in the network traffic, RAM and CPU usage. kamailio->proxy->natping_inte erval 30 Interval for the proxy to send a NAT keepalive OPTIONS message to the , , , nated subscriber.
+The lower it is 1 7 = 1 more REGISTER requests will be handled by the lb and the proxy.
+It can impact in the network traffic, RAM and CPU usage. kamailio-proxy-natping into erval 30 Interval for the proxy to send a NAT keepalive OPTIONS message to the 1 7 1 0= nated subscriber.
 If decreased, this setting will increase the number of OPTIONS requests the proxy needs to send and can impact in the network traffic and the number of natping processes the system needs to run.
-See kamailio→proxy→natping_processes explanation. kamailio-proxy-natping pro cesses 7 Kamailio-proxy will spawn this number of processes to send keepalive . , , OPTIONS to the nated subscribers.
+See kamailio → proxy → natping processes explanation. kamailio-proxy-natping_pro cesses 7 Kamailio-proxy will spawn this number of processes to send keepalive 1 7 1 5-1 OPTIONS to the nated subscribers.
 Each worker can handle about 250 messages/second (depends on the hardware).
-Depending the number of nated subscribers and the kamailio - proxy - natping_interval parameter the number of workers may need to be adjusted.
+Depending the number of nated subscribers and the kamailio \rightarrow proxy \rightarrow natping interval parameter the number of workers may need to be adjusted.
 The number can be calculated like nated_subscribers/natping_interval/pings_per_second_per_process.
 For the default options, assuming 50K nated subscribers in the system the parameter value would be 50.000/30/250 = (6,66) 7 workers.
 7 is the maximum number of processes kamailio will accept.
-Raising this value will cause kamailio not to start.
+Raising this value will cause kamailio not to start. will cause namalio not to start.